flutter/packages/packages/pigeon/example/README.md

 This example gives an overview of how to use Pigeon to call into the host-platform from Flutter.

-First, follow the [steps](https://pub.dev/packages/pigeon#usage) to setup pigeon for iOS and Android.
+First, follow the [steps](https://pub.dev/packages/pigeon#usage) to set up pigeon for iOS and Android.

 ### message.dart